top of page

 When the water's temperature starts getting dangerously close to the boiling point, which is deadly for the frog - the frog will no longer have the strength to jump out of the vessel and will be boiled to death.
 It will not jump out of the water because it has expended too much energy to constantly adapt to changing external conditions.

 So the frog dies, not so much because of the temperature of boiling water, but because of postponing the decision to free itself from an uncomfortable situation.
-The first experiments confirming this phenomenon have been performed yet in the 19th century.
+The first experiments were done in the 19th century and confirmed this phenomenon.

-Doesn't that sound familiar?
-Both about private relationships and situations often encountered in the business environment.
+Does not it sound familiar about both private relationships and situations often encountered in the business environment?

 The Boiling Frog Syndrome is prevalent in business environments, particularly in large corporations undergoing fashionable transformations.
 Unprepared and hasty transformation processes, immense pressure to achieve quick results, overloading with duties, and a focus on quantity over quality can make the work environment temperature very high.